SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 That said, I was very impressed with what was added to this survival tool.
 While simple things like bottle openers and button compasses are part of the Konnex, there are also more complex and important tools that make up this survival staple.

 What Makes the Konnex ET15 Survival Shovel Stand Out?

 We are going to explore four of its strongest features below just to give you an idea of what this survival shovel is capable of.

 Strong Steel Spade

 The 440 stainless steel spade is going to conquer any of the digging tasks that you put in front of it.
-Having this reliable shovel offers you the ability to manage an number of things like sanitation, shelter and even trap making.
+Having this reliable shovel offers you the ability to manage a number of things like sanitation, shelter, and even trap making.
 These are all important parts of the survival process.

-In survival you can never have to many edges or too many blades.
+In survival, you can never have too many edges or too many blades.
 While these will not stand up to your survival knife, they may be blades that you don’t mind sacrificing the edge on for other tasks.

 Still, it’s a small pouch and it gives you the option to create multiple tools or just build out the Konnex to its full potential.

 After field-testing the Konnex as a survival shovel I decided to test the hidden tools one by one.
 What I found is that they are all comparable to something in your own kit.
 I was very surprised.